MicrosoftDocs/power-automate-docs/articles/process-mining-visualize.md

 - **Self-Loop**: The occurrence where an activity repeats itself.

--  **loop**: The occurrence where a sequence of activities has one or more activities repeated.
+- **Loop**: The occurrence where a sequence of activities has one or more activities repeated.

 To learn more about the process map visual, go to [Process map overview (preview)](minit/process-map.md).